Richard Ridyard

 Higher Education Academy, Fellow.

-Institute of Humane Studies, Bernard Marcus Fellow.
+Institute of Humane Studies, George Mason University, Bernard Marcus Fellow.

-Institute of Humane Studies, Humane Studies Fellow.
+Institute of Humane Studies, George Mason University, Humane Studies Fellow.

 SPRITE+ Network Plus, SPRITE+ (Security, Privacy, Identity, Trust, Engagement) Expert Fellow.